Short answer: Because you want the highest-quality gear, and we want to create the highest-quality gear.

 "Wanted to let you know the bags worked great...
 I did a 58-mile overnighter last weekend, 95% singletrack, a dozen creek crossings, and it rained for the first 4 hours of our ride.
 Everything stayed rock solid on the bike, and just about completely dry despite the conditions we rode through...
 Thanks!" -Jason R., Georgia

 We are often asked whether our bags are completely waterproof.
-Short answer: Almost all the materials and closures we use are waterproof (frame bag zippers included), but our bags are sewn products, and not seam-sealed.
+Almost all the materials and closures we use are waterproof (frame bag zippers included), but our bags are sewn products, because sewing textiles is the strongest way to build a bag.
 Under heavy rain events (or submersion), you may see some dampness in our bags.
-Long answer: There are many reasons for this, as follows:
+Details:

 2) Lower-quality materials and assembly.
 Making a completely waterproof bag generally means a bag that uses radio-frequency-welded construction.
 You can't RF-weld the materials we choose to use for our bags; the materials available for RF-welding are generally PVC-tarp-like and not, in our opinion, very durable.
 We feel these materials don't hold up well under consistent use.
 Also, a welded seam is nowhere near as durable as a sewn seam.
 (It is worth noting that while there are a few truly waterproof RF-welded bags on the market, many RF-welded bags also have stitches through the tarp, rendering the "waterproof" claim moot.)
 Finally, a case study: A leading American manufacturer of motorcycle gear makes both sewn and welded bags.
 Warranty on the sewn bags is 10 years; warranty on the welded is only 1 year.
 'Nuff said.